RBmint/CourseProject/README.md

 - `app.py` - Main application file that interacts with the tweets and the models
 - `TrainModel.ipynb` - This notebook contains the pre-processing and model training
-- `requirements.txt` - File containing the Python requirements for this project
+- `environment_setup.txt` - File containing the Python requirements for this project
-- `Test/` directory (Misc: tests performed while testing and tweaking the application)
+- `Test/` directory
     - `Test.ipynb` - Notebook containing test code to unpack and load the model for predictions
     - `twitter_analysis.py` - Initial tests using the Twitter API and the trained models
     - `twitter_api.py` - Initial tests setting up the Twitter API